 What is Gastritis?

 The inner surface of the stomach has a “stomach lining” that secretes digestive juices.
-Gastritis refers to inflammation of the stomach lining.
+Gastritis refers to inflammation of the stomach lining (whereas gastroenteritis refers to the inflammation of the intestines).
 Gastritis can be acute or chronic.
 Acute gastritis occurs suddenly and causes severe signs, whereas chronic gastritis occurs gradually and lasts for a longer time.

 You may wonder about how you can spot gastritis in your dog, how it can be managed, and how serious it is.
 Read on to find out more!

 What are the signs of gastritis in dogs?

 As mentioned earlier, gastritis is often painful in dogs.
 Signs of pain include a hunched posture and/or growling when the tummy is touched.
 Other signs include (but are not limited to):

 Not all of these signs have to be present in affected dogs.
 Furthermore, these signs are vague and could indicate other conditions.
 Veterinarians are the best people to investigate these signs.
 They take detailed medical histories and perform thorough physical exams to get information.
 They may also use diagnostic tools (e.g. X-rays, blood tests) to obtain a diagnosis.
 Therefore, if you notice any of these signs in your dog, please consult a vet!

 How can I reduce the risk of gastritis in my dog?

 Do keep up with regular vet visits!
 Your vet can give personalized tips for reducing the risk of gastritis in your dog.
 Furthermore, with regular vet visits, your vet is more likely to detect early-stage gastritis.
 Regular vet visits also enable your vet to diagnose underlying health conditions that trigger gastritis in dogs.